internet-design-studio/laravel-currency/README.md

 # Laravel Currency Package

 `svk-digital/laravel-currency` is an extensible Laravel package for working with fiat and crypto currency exchange rates.
-Out of the box it ships with adapters for the Central Bank of Russia DailyInfo web-service and CurrencyFreaks API, but you can plug in any provider via configuration or custom adapters.
+Out of the box it ships with adapters for the Central Bank of Russia DailyInfo web-service, CurrencyFreaks API, and ExchangeRateHost API, but you can plug in any provider via configuration or custom adapters.

 ## Requirements